Purpose of Aviation Risk Management Tools

 - Removes workload, such as with automated notifications and reminders; and

 Many aviation service providers don’t have risk management tools that don’t fulfill any of the above points.
 Why does this matter?
 Risk management tools that don’t fulfill any of the above points very well may:

 - Cause more work to perform a task;

 - Inhibit your ability to perform the task well; and

 - Provide inaccurate information.

-The better the risk management too, the better it will aid you in performing tasks.
-A safety manager with good tools very well may be twice and efficient, with better results, than a safety manager with mediocre tools.
+The better the risk management tool, the better it will aid you in performing tasks.
+A safety manager with good tools very well may be twice as efficient, with better results, than a safety manager with mediocre tools.

 Here are ways to tell if your aviation risk management tools are good.

 Risk Management Tools Allow You to Accomplish More Work

 Risk management tools should definitely not make more work.
 They should do the opposite, by allowing you to accomplish more work in the same period.